Welcome to today's edition of the Rush 24-7 podcast.

 Well, anybody can do that.

-I wonder if I wonder if I could get what it got.
+I wonder if I could get it.

 Folks, you know, I want to spend the show today talking about Barack Obama.